y8zvgh2pgt-max/ASC-ODE-/demos/report.md

 **Observation:**
 The Improved Euler method performs significantly better than the standard Euler methods.
 The phase plot is much closer to a closed circle.
-**Convergence:** Since this is a second-order method ($O(\tau^2)$), the error decreases quadratically.
+**Convergence:** Since this is a second-order method (order $O(\tau^2)$), the error decreases quadratically.
 Increasing the steps from 10 to 100 improves the accuracy by a factor of roughly 100.
 Even with moderate step sizes, the solution is visually almost indistinguishable from the exact solution.

 ### 3.4 Crank-Nicolson Method
 The Crank-Nicolson method is implicit and corresponds to the trapezoidal rule.